Distance learning has been taking over traditional classroom education for years now. This process has advanced and quickened due to the pandemic.

 Employers use e-learning to standardize knowledge and skills among employees who live in different countries.
 Through webinars, they can provide training, exert managerial control or organize monthly meetings with hundreds of people at the same time.
 Distance learning has become indispensable in the age of globalization.

 A friendly environment is also a vital part of learning.
-It’ll be easier and more pleasurable for you if you’ll be able to choose the place to study in – it can be your room or café that you love the most.
-It’s up to you, which is convenient.
+It’ll be easier and more pleasurable for you if you choose the place to study in – it can be your room or the café you love the most.
+It’s up to you which is convenient.
 If you concentrate better in silence, it’s possible with distance learning.
-The same goes for studying your favourite music.
+The same goes for studying your favorite music.

 It’s Easier to Stay in Touch with your Tutor/Professor

 Usually, the only way to contact your tutor or professor is to write an email or meet them directly.
 It could take a long time.
 Thanks to all the platforms and social media, you can contact them via chat, video, or audio.
 Sometimes, you’ll even know when they’re active and ready to answer your questions.

 Anyone who attended an online meeting could say that.
 Not being present next to a large (or even smaller) group of people, but sitting in your room or office, tricks the mind, and you feel a lot more relaxed and ready to take part in the discussion.

 It’s less stressful for children as well.
 They don’t have to stay up early, an hour or two before the lesson, so they’ll be less sleepy.
 It means better concentration and readiness for learning new things.
 There’s another factor – everyone remembers how stressful it is to be called out, mainly when unprepared.
 Distance learning will take it away and ensure more friendly conditions for studying.